kbravh/labor-for-zion-astro/notes/en/2024/01/and-my-father-dwelt-in-a-tent.md

   </cite>, by Jerry Thompson
 </figcaption>

+By noting that Lehi "dwelt in a tent", Nephi may have been highlighting the dramatic change in lifestyle and status his family experienced in leaving their comfortable home in Jerusalem.
 This argument is compelling and surely holds truth.
 However, if there's anything we can learn about the scriptures, it's that the Lord is never content to let a story only have a single layer of meaning.

 ## Feast of Tabernacles

+While the sacrifices Lehi's family made are certainly important, there may be an even deeper significance to Nephi's mention of his father dwelling in a tent.
 We often read these stories through a modern-day lens, which can cause us to miss some elements that would've been much more apparent to Nephi and his kin.
 Let's take a look at Lehi dwelling in a tent from the frame of reference of a faithful Jew in Jerusalem, and some interesting points will begin to emerge.

 In Leviticus, The Lord commands the Israelites to celebrate various feasts throughout the year.
 We'll focus on the three fall feasts that were celebrated during the harvest season.

 The first feast, the Feast of Trumpets, calls all Israelites to repentance.
 Lehi's story begins when he hears prophets crying repentance unto the people in Jerusalem, after which he begins to do so as well.

 The second feast, the Feast of Atonement, calls for a blood sacrifice.
 A scapegoat is also released into the wilderness (see [[Leviticus 16.21-22]]).
 We know that there were many contemporaneous prophets preaching in Jerusalem, including Jeremiah, Obadiah, and Zephaniah.
 Jeremiah survived the Babylonian conquest, but we do not know the fates of the other prophets.
-We _do_ know however, that the Jews attempted to kill Lehi for calling them to repentance.
+We do know however, that the Jews attempted to kill Lehi for calling them to repentance.
 The blood of other prophets may have been spilled, but Lehi was sent into the wilderness by the Lord.

 One of the most important events was (and still is) the [[Feast of Tabernacles]], the last of the three fall feasts.
 The Jews gathered together at Jerusalem and constructed booths, or tents, where they would dwell for the duration of the event.
 God commanded the Israelites to begin celebrating the Feast of Tabernacles in [[Leviticus 23]] after He freed them from bondage in Egypt.
 This event was a celebration of God caring for them in the wilderness, and served as a reminder to Israel of all that God had done for them.